 You are not the only person who has noticed all this.

-Without understanding what the players need, you can create dozens of games one after another and waste huge budgets, but none of them will bring you the desired results.
-Disappointed with mobile development, you simply leave it, leaving competitors to celebrate.
+Without understanding what players need, you can create dozens of games one after another and spend huge budgets, but none of them will bring you the desired results.
+Disillusioned with mobile development, you simply walk away, leaving your competitors to celebrate.

 Today in this article we will tell you how to make a game app that can work its way into the eyes of players through hundreds of analogues.
 We will tell you the secrets of building a game app with the most relevant and interesting design for players.
-We will educate you about the best monetization models, the cost of creating a game app, and, of course, choosing the best vendor to create a game.
+We will tell you about the best monetization models, the cost of creating a game application and, of course, choosing the best provider to create a game.

 Let’s start, there is a lot to do.

-Before diving into the classic swirls of ideas, genres, target audiences and platforms, it’s important to understand some key points.
+Before diving into the classic twists and turns of ideas, genres, target audiences, and platforms, it’s important to understand some key points.

 Secondly, the technical side of testing.
-In order to guarantee the viability of your application, the best option would be to test it on several smartphones of different generations.
-Not all people have ultra modern devices that just hit the market.
-Many people have been using one smartphone for about 5 years and this must be taken into account.
+To guarantee the viability of your app, the best option would be to test it on several smartphones of different generations.
+Not all people have cutting-edge devices that have just hit the market.
+Many people use one smartphone for about 5 years and this should be taken into account.

 The engine is the foundation that provides the tools and capabilities to build on any designs to create a game app.
-Three types of game engines can be roughly distinguished:
+We can conditionally distinguish three types of game engines: